Quick links to pages in this section: Indigenous Resources

 Incorporating Cooperative Research Centre for Aboriginal and Torres Strait Islander Health

-An Innovative research body that brings together Aboriginal organisations, academic institutions and government agencies to facilitate collaborative evidence-based research into the health of Indigenous Australians.
-The Lowitja Institute offers a special search engine to find a variety of publications and resources produced from research into better health and treatment methods of Indigenous Australians.
-Scroll to browse, or use search fields.
-Publications can be viewed as citations list.
+Lowitja Institute is an innovative research body for Aboriginal organisations, academic institutions and government agencies to facilitate collaborative evidence-based research on the health of Indigenous Australians.
+It offers a great search engine to find publications and resources produced from research into better health and treatment methods of Indigenous Australians.
+Scroll to browse or search fields - publications can be viewed as citation list.

 Researching Indigenous Health: A Practical Guide for Researchers

-Indigenous health research needs to be driven by priorities set by Indigenous people, to be of practical use to the Indigenous health sector and to develop research capacity within the Indigenous community.
-The Lowitja Institute and its predecessor, the CRC for Aboriginal Health, have developed resources in response to a growing need for resources in this area.
+To be practical when developing research capacity within the Indigenous community, Indigenous health research needs to be driven by priorities set by Indigenous Australian people, so Lowitja Institute and Cooperative Research Centre for Aboriginal and Torres Strait Islander Health for Aboriginal Health, developed resources in response to a growing need for resources in this area.

-Laycock, A. with Walker, D., Harrison, N. & Brands, J. 2011, Researching Indigenous Health: A Practical Guide for Researchers, The Lowitja Institute, Melbourne.
-(You may purchase this Guide) - click on link above.
+Laycock, A. with Walker, D., Harrison, N. & Brands, J. 2011, Researching Indigenous Health: A Practical Guide for Researchers, Lowitja Institute, Melbourne.
+You may purchase this guide or click link above.

 (CRCAH: 2003–2009) and Cooperative Research Centre for Aboriginal and Tropical Health (CRCATH: 1997–2003)